Legislative compliance

 To ensure legislative compliance, the responsible officer needs to understand the applicable laws and regulations and use a framework to ensure they are followed.

-Responsible officers should refer to the list of the department's key legislative commitments (PDF 144 KB) for more information.
+Responsible officers should refer to the list of the department's key legislative commitment, Allocation of the administration of Acts (NSW) (staff only) (PDF 137 KB) for more information.

 The Secretary and Executive are ultimately accountable for the department’s legislative compliance.